-CSD1400 Software Engineering Project 1 (5 credits) Prerequisite(s): None

-This class presents an overview of the way the game development industry works and a history of game development.
-It will expose students to the positions and job responsibilities that each member of a game development team has, along with the industry requirements for concept pitches, design documents and schedules.
+CSD1400 Software Engineering Project 1 (5 credits) Prerequisite(s): None development team has, along with the industry requirements for concept pitches, design documents and schedules.
 It will also introduce sprite animation, object motion, and input processing, which students will use in the creation of a game of their own design.